jouellnyc/UART/esp32_simple/README.md

 | RX | GPIO 13 |

-Additionally, you can optionally assign the CTS and RTS pins for hardware flow control:
+Additionally, you can optionally assign the CTS and RTS pins for hardware flow control (I did not):

 | Pin | Description |
 |---|---|